-The burgundy red colour of Aeonium Schwatrzkopf is such a standout and, although, a bit of green sometimes replaces the red, this succulent always retains lots of colour.
+The burgundy red, and sometimes, nearly black colour of Aeonium Schwarzkopf is such a standout.
+Although, a bit of green sometimes replaces the red, this succulent always retains lots of colour.

-Aeonium Schwartzkopf can grow to 1m height and width and produces lots of new branches that end in rosettes.
+Aeonium Schwarzkopf can grow to 1m height and width and produces lots of new branches that end in rosettes.
 The whole plant looks like a rosette tree.

 Other Red Succulents (That Change)